Diabetic Foot

 🚨 Emergency Signs

-• Black or dark discoloration on toes or foot
+• New black or rapidly darkening tissue on the toes or foot

 ⚠️ Warning Signs (See Doctor Soon)